jckuri/Sensor-Fusion-and-Object-Tracking-2/README.md

 ## Note for the reviewer:

-I'm a reviewer candidate and my opportunity to obtain this certification expires in few hours.
-I don't know if Christopher will extend my deadline.
-So, please be kind when grading my solution.
-Notice that the precomputed detections of `fpn_resnet` given by Udacity have big gaps of false negatives.
+Notice that the precomputed detections of `fpn_resnet` given by Udacity have big gaps of false negatives in the lidar measurements.
 I did my best at tuning the parameters and algorithms of this project.
 However, the mean RMSE of Step 4 is slightly above of what the rubric asks.
 That's why I use the precomputed detections of `darknet` to fulfill the mean RMSE requested by the rubric.
 And now my results are almost perfect.

 Here is the github repository of my solution: https://github.com/jckuri/Sensor-Fusion-and-Object-Tracking-2